xavierjohn/FunctionalDddAspTemplate/README.md

 # Functional DDD Template

-This is a functional Domain-Driven Design (DDD) template that provides a structured foundation for building applications using the functional programming paradigm.
+This is a clean architecture Domain-Driven Design (DDD) template that provides a structured foundation for building Web API applications using the functional programming paradigm.
 The template follows the principles of DDD and includes the CQRS (Command Query Responsibility Segregation) pattern to separate write and read operations.

 ## Features

-#### Layered Architecture:
+### Layered Architecture:
 The template promotes a layered architecture approach, consisting of the API layer, application layer, domain layer, and infrastructure layer.
 This separation of concerns allows for modular and testable code.

 #### Domain-Driven Design: